kbosa-risc/mcpf-getting-started/src/python/mcp_use_case_UPO/README.md

 ## Requirements

-The input data must be present locally in the same directory structures (see [data](data)) and their location must be given in the part *input_path* of the yaml configuration.
+The input data must be present in the same directory structure (see [data](data)) and their location must be given in the part *input_path* of the yaml configuration.
 The location given in the part *output_path* of the yaml configuration are going to be created on the local disc.